Water Quality

 Disinfection is an essential aspect of water quality management that helps to protect public health and ensure that drinking water is safe and healthy for consumption.

-By maintaining an appropriate disinfectant residual in drinking water, we can ensure that our water supply remains safe and healthy for all consumers.
+By maintaining an appropriate disinfectant residual in drinking water, we can ensure that our water supply remains as safe and healthy as possible for all consumers.

 Residual Management

 Disinfectants such as chlorine, chloramine, and ozone are commonly used to treat drinking water to eliminate harmful bacteria, viruses, and other pathogens.
-However, the disinfectant must remain in the water at a residual level to ensure that the water stays safe as it travels through pipes and storage tanks to reach consumers.
+However, the disinfectant must remain in the water high enough level to ensure that the water stays safe as it travels through pipes and storage tanks to reach consumers.

-Disinfectant residual management involves monitoring the level of disinfectant in the water supply and adjusting the dosage as needed to maintain a residual amount.
-The goal is to ensure that the disinfectant is present at a level sufficient to provide protection against waterborne diseases, but not so high as to pose a health risk or affect the taste or odor of the water.
+Disinfectant residual management involves monitoring the level of disinfectant in the water supply and adjusting the dosage as needed to maintain the proper amount of residual.
+The goal is to ensure that the disinfectant is present at a level sufficient to provide protection against waterborne diseases, and to counteract the effects of water age and nitrification.

 Effective disinfectant residual management requires a combination of regular monitoring, careful dosage adjustments, and proper maintenance of water treatment equipment.